HEMANTH-S-KUMAR-1/Professional-Weather-Dashboard/README.md

    - Or see `ENV_SETUP.md` for environment variable options

 3. **Open the project:**
-   - Open `weather.html` in your web browser
+   - Open `index.html` in your web browser
+   - Or use a local server: `npm run dev` (requires npm install first)

 ## Security Warning
 - Never commit your real API key to a public repository